fjzzq2002/CFBooster/README.md

 | ---- |
 |see in action (speed adjusted)|

 Roughly, it will read sample inputs & outputs and try to parse input format.
 You just need to write code in the 'main' function and compile normally.
-If you want to test the $i$-th sample, just input $i$ in the first line.
-If you only want to feed the $i$-th sample as input, input $i~r$, e.g. $2r$.
+If you want to test the i-th sample, just input i in the first line.
+If you only want to feed the i-th sample as input, input i followed by 'r' or 's', e.g. 2r/2s.
 If you just want to run normally, press enter.

 #### How does it work?